 Our attorneys support the development of roadways and communities that will make these local statistics an artifact of the past.
 But, until more walkable neighborhoods and mitigations on existing dangerous streets become a reality, Sacramento pedestrian accidents will continue to plague our community.

 Our Sacramento accident attorney suggests that local pedestrians become “street smart” to avoid too-often-fatal pedestrian accidents.

-Our lawyers site simple precautions such as always wearing light-colored clothing when walking or running, being hyper-aware of your surroundings, and even making the assumption that too often, drivers just don’t see you is a start to protecting yourself from a Sacramento pedestrian accident.
+Our top personal injury lawyers site simple precautions such as always wearing light-colored clothing when walking or running, being hyper-aware of your surroundings, and even making the assumption that too often, drivers just don’t see you is a start to protecting yourself from a Sacramento pedestrian accident.